TMJ Treatment

 If you’ve noticed any pain of this nature, we can help by recommending TMJ treatment for you.

 Before moving forward with a more invasive or irreversible procedure, it is important to exhaust all forms of self-treatment.
-Should you need more intensive intervention, our dentists are able to suggest a treatment plan that’s right for you.
+Should you need more intensive intervention, our local TMJ dentists are able to suggest a treatment plan that’s right for you.

 TMJ disorders can be caused by:

-• Genetics or family history of TMD
+• Genetics or family history

 • Increased physical or psychological stress